 - You are unable to maintain a nutritious diet after 48 hours

 - Pain/swelling increases after the third day

-- Oral bandage becomes dislodged prior to the third day
+- The oral bandage becomes dislodged prior to the third day

-You have an allergic reaction to medication such as:
+You have an allergic reaction to a medication such as:

 - Skin rash

 - Elevated temperature